 NURS 660 Clinical Systems Leadership Immersion 7/5 ✔ ✔

-- During your 16-week Clinical Systems Leadership Immersion, you will work with a faculty mentor to apply patient-centered leadership concepts to the development of a comprehensive care management plan for a chronic care population in this 16-week session.
+- During your 16-week Clinical Systems Leadership Immersion, you will work with a faculty mentor of your choosing to develop a comprehensive care management plan for a chronic care population utilizing patient-centered leadership concepts.

 |Total Credit Hours||44 Credits*||31 Credits*|

-For students who have not completed a college-level statistics course in the last five years, a three credit hour statistics course is required.
-Students can take Principles of Statistical Inference for Clinical Practice (NURS 502) online at the beginning of the RN to MSN degree and will graduate with 47 credits from the ADN track or 34 credits from the BSN track.
+*For students who have not completed a college-level statistics course in the past five years, a 3-credit hour statistics course is required.
+Students can take Principles of Statistical Inference for Clinical Practice (NURS 502) online at the beginning of the program and will graduate with 47 credits (ADN track) or 34 credits (BSN track).

 Changes to the Higher Education Act (HEA) require The University of Arizona and the College of Nursing to comply with individual state/jurisdiction authorizations of distance education programs.
 As the Master of Science in Nursing Clinical Systems Leadership (RN-MSN) program is 100 percent online, most states are authorized or exempt from authorization.
 The College of Nursing can only admit students from authorized, exempt and in progress jurisdictions at this time.
 As of 3/22/2016 the following authorizations are in place: RN-MSN State Authorization Map.